 - ¼ cup potato flour

 - 1 large egg, at room temperature

-- Combine all ingredients together in the bowl of a stand mixer fitted with a dough hook or paddle attachment.
-Beat on low speed for 30 seconds, scrape down the sides of the bowl with a rubber spatula, then beat on medium speed until the dough comes together and pulls away from the sides of the bowl, about 2 minutes.
-(If you do not own a mixer, you can mix this dough with a large wooden spoon or rubber spatula).
+- Combine all the ingredients together in the bowl of a stand mixer fitted with a dough hook or paddle attachment (or a bread machine on the dough cycle).
+Mix and knead on medium speed until a soft, slightly sticky dough forms, adding flour or water in 1 tablespoon increments until the dough pulls away from the sides of the bowl.
+If you don't have a stand mixer, you can mix this dough by hand with a large wooden spoon or a rubber spatula.

-- Keep the dough in the mixer and beat for an additional 2 minutes or knead by hand on a lightly floured surface for two minutes.
+- Keep the dough in the mixer and knead for an additional 2 minutes or by hand on a lightly floured surface.
+The dough will be soft and tacky.

-- Lightly grease a large bowl with oil or nonstick spray.
+- Lightly spray a large bowl with canola oil spray.
 Place the dough in the bowl, turning it to coat all sides in the oil.
-Cover the bowl with aluminum foil, plastic wrap, or a clean kitchen towel.
-Allow the dough to rise in a relatively warm environment for 1-2 hours or until double in size.
-(An oven with the light on works wonderfully)
+Cover the bowl and allow the dough to rise in a warm place for 1 to 2 hours or until double in size.
+An oven with the light on works wonderfully.

-- When the dough is ready, knead it gently to deflate it.
-Divide the dough into 14-16 equal pieces.
-Shape each piece into a smooth ball.
-Arrange in prepared baking pan.
+- When the dough has risen, knead it gently to deflate it.
+Divide the dough into 16 equal pieces with a bench scraper.
+Shape each piece into a smooth ball, then place 8 in each prepared baking pan, spacing them out evenly.

-- Bake for 20-25 minutes or until golden brown on top, rotating the pan halfway through.
-If you notice the tops browning too quickly, loosely tent the pan with aluminum foil
+- Bake the rolls for 20 to 25 minutes or until they're golden brown on top, rotating the pan halfway through.
+If the tops of the rolls are browning too quickly, loosely cover the pans with aluminum foil.

-- Remove from the oven and allow rolls to cool for a few minutes before serving.
+- Remove the pans from the oven and allow the rolls to cool for a few minutes before serving.